How do I set up Direct Deposit?

 How do I find my account/routing number?

 Your account number and routing number can be found in the Venmo mobile app.
-Tap the “☰" icon at the top of the app, and then click Settings.
+Go to the “You” tab by selecting the single person icon .
 Then tap Direct Deposit to view your account number and routing number.

 Note: Your Direct Deposit information is only available in the app, and not on the Venmo.com website.
 Venmo is unable to provide paperwork or documentation related to your Direct Deposit information.